nickassafkirk/Cartel-Coffee/README.md

     ![navigation tile screenshot1](assets/images/readmeimgs/Menu_Buttons.png)
     ![navigation tile screenshot2](assets/images/readmeimgs/Shop_Buttons.png)

-4. **Buttons:** Buttons are used for reinforce form submission or to create a strong emphasis that a link to another page or information is present.
+4. **Buttons:** Buttons are used to reinforce form submission or to create a strong emphasis that a link to another page, page section or external site is present.
 Consistent button coloring is used across site to drive home the functionality of buttons on the site.
 Clear button labelling is used to encourage first-time learning and correct use of buttons on the site.
     ![Buttons navigation screenshot](assets/images/contact_form_new.png)

-    Button Hover
+    **Button Hover** Hover functionality has been used to highlight clickable links with bright contrasting colors, in order to reinforce interactivity of animation elements and encourage first time learning.
+    On touch devices clickable elements are highlighted to display that a button or link is in use.

     ![](assets/images/Hover.png)